nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    3.  `addressbook.json`
        1. Corrupted:
           1. Manually modify `addressbook.json`
-          2. Relaunch the App
+          2. Relaunch the app

-          Expected: App fails to read from the file and loads without any data.
+          Expected: Application fails to read from the file and loads without any data.

        2. Missing:
           1. Move `data` folder to another directory.
           2. Relaunch the app.

-          Expected: App loads with last saved data.
+          Expected: Application loads with last saved data.